TheTisiboth/AdventCalendar/mongo-init/README.md

 # MongoDB Initialization

-This directory contains scripts and data for initializing the MongoDB database.
+This directory contains the initialization script and seed data for MongoDB.

 ## Files

-- `init-db.js` - Creates collections and indexes
+- `init-and-restore.sh` - Combined initialization script (creates collections OR restores seed data)
-- `restore-seed-data.sh` - Restores data from backup (if present)
 - `seed-data/` - Contains MongoDB dump files (optional)

+## How It Works

+When you run `docker-compose up` for the first time:

+1. MongoDB container starts
+2. `init-and-restore.sh` checks for the marker file (`.seed_data_restored`)
+3. If marker exists, skip initialization (preserves existing data)
+4. If no marker:
+   - **With seed data**: Restores backup from `seed-data/` (includes collections, indexes, and data)
+   - **Without seed data**: Creates empty collections with indexes
+5. Creates marker file to prevent re-running
+6. Database is ready!

+**Important:** The initialization only happens ONCE.
+On subsequent container restarts, the script detects the marker file and skips to preserve your data.

 ## Workflow